dafuloth/Makersbnb/README.md

 - Their request to book a space is denied
 - A ‘chat’ functionality once a space has been booked, allowing users whose space-booking request has been confirmed to chat with the user that owns - that space
 - Basic payment implementation though Stripe.

+## User stories
+As a user,
+So I can use Makersbnb everyday,
+I want to be able to sign up.

+As a user,
+So I can rent put my property,
+I'd like to add a new space.

+As a user,
+So I can advertise my space,
+I'd like to add name, description, price per night.

+As a user,
+So that I can go on Holiday,
+I'd like to book a space.